copsTvFan/cops-episode-guide/guide.md

 - (Cincinnati, OH -- 12:23 AM Accident Call) Cincinnati Police Department 3rd
   district -- Officer Chris Manson, Officer Jeff Wieczorkowski
 - (Spokane, WA -- 9:26 PM Street Patrol) Spokane PD -- Sgt.
 Jason Hartman
-- (Harris County TX -- 8:03 PM Domestic Disturbance) District 3 -- Deputy C.J.
+- (Harris County, TX -- 8:03 PM Domestic Disturbance) District 3 -- Deputy C.J.
   Meaux is a psychologist and father, sometimes you have to give people a spanking and they need it.
 He heads to a trailer park known for domestics.
   Brandy comes out with a black eye that Timothy gave her while holding her